sfh1980/emergency-sim-project/README.md

-<<<<<<< HEAD
 # 🚨 Emergency Services Simulation Platform

 A comprehensive full-stack web application that simulates emergency services operations for Richmond, VA.
-This project demonstrates advanced Python development, database design, and real-time web application skills.
+This project demonstrates advanced Python development, database design, real-time web application skills, and comprehensive testing practices.

 ## 🎯 Project Overview

 This emergency services simulation platform generates realistic incident data, stores it in both SQL Server and MongoDB databases, and provides a real-time web dashboard for monitoring and analysis.
-Perfect for portfolio demonstration of full-stack development capabilities.
+The project includes a complete testing suite and demonstrates modern software development practices.

 ## 🏗️ Architecture